alexgman/gitignore/README.md

 - **Languages & Technologies**: Git, HTML/CSS, JavaScript, Node.js, AngularJS, React.js, PHP, TypeScript
 - **Frameworks & Libraries**: Bootstrap, Express.js, jQuery, Material-UI
 - **Tools & Platforms**: Agile, Digital Ocean, Docker, Figma, MongoDB

+---

+When you copy and paste this text into a Word document, it should retain its formatting with bold headings, bullet points, and proper spacing.